 The greatest tools in the digital marketing arsenal are content marketing, email marketing, and social media marketing.

 Content marketing is most often thought of as posting a blog on your website.
-Posting blogs is a great way to share fresh content that attracts and resonates with both prospects and clients.
+Posting blogs is a great way to share fresh content that attracts and resonates with prospects and clients.
 Content marketing can also be information for magazine articles, press releases, ad campaigns, web seminars, etc. The list is pretty endless.
-The goal of content marketing is to strategically create and share information in a way that drives a prospect or customer to take action.
+The goal of content marketing is to strategically create and share information that drives a prospect or customer to take action.
 Usually, it takes multiple times seeing your content before a prospect will take action.
 Sharing content beyond your blog post is usually done through email marketing and social media marketing.

 What Happens When People Visit My Website?